jparkerweb/embedding-utils/README.md

 #### LRU Cache

 In-memory cache with configurable size limits and TTL.
+Use this to avoid redundant API calls -- users in your app often search similar queries, and caching means "how to reset password" doesn't hit the OpenAI API again for 60 seconds.

 Implements the `CacheProvider` interface for pluggability.
+The async interface means you can later swap in Redis or SQLite without changing application code.

 ```typescript
 import { createLRUCache } from 'embedding-utils';